peelframework/peel/docs/_manual/environment-configurations.md

 ## Sharing Configurations

 One of the main advantages of Peel is the ability to share hand-crafted configurations for a set of systems on a particular host environment.
 The suggested way to do so is through a dedicated Git repository.

-If you are using a versioned bundle, can then link the respository as [a Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you are using a versioned bundle, must clone the repository under your `*-bundle` project.

-For example, we offer an example ACME cluster has a shared configuration available [at GitHub](https://github.com/stratosphere/peelconfig.acme), you can use the following command to add it as Git submodule in your `peel-wordcount` bundle:
+For example, we offer an example ACME cluster has a shared configuration available [at GitHub](https://github.com/stratosphere/peelconfig.acme), you can use the following command to add it to your `peel-wordcount` bundle:

 {% highlight bash %}
-git submodule add \
+git clone \
     git@github.com:stratosphere/peelconfig.acme.git \
-    peel-wordcount-bundle/src/main/resources/config/acme-master
+    peel-wordcount-bundle/src/main/resources/config/hosts/acme-master
 {% endhighlight %}

 We also encourage beginners to use the [devhost config](https://github.com/stratosphere/peelconfig.devhost) which contains best practice configurations for your developer machine.

 {% highlight bash %}
-git submodule add \
+git clone \
     git@github.com:stratosphere/peelconfig.devhost.git \
-    peel-wordcount-bundle/src/main/resources/config/$HOSTNAME
+    peel-wordcount-bundle/src/main/resources/config/hosts/$HOSTNAME
 {% endhighlight %}

-If you intend to modify those settings, we suggest to fork the repository and link the fork URL instead.
+If you intend to modify those settings, we suggest to fork the repository and clone the fork instead.

-Don't forget to execute the following commands in order to initialize and checkout the configured Git submodules when you clone Peel bundles:

-{% highlight bash %}
-git submodule init   # once after clone git submodule update # periodically, to update linked configs
-{% endhighlight %}

 Please check the [Environment Configurations Repository]({{ site.baseurl }}/repository/environment-configurations.html) for more information on that matter and a list of available configuration repositories.